 SARS-CoV-2, the coronavirus that causes COVID-19, reproduces in our upper and lower respiratory tracts, and is emitted, via these droplets, when we breathe, talk, sing, cough, or sneeze.
-Understanding how much and how far these droplets spread is key to stopping the pandemic.
+Understanding how much and how far these droplets spread is key to controllingthe pandemic.

-First, we’ll start with where there is agreement.
-Scientists are confident that certain medical procedures, like inserting a tube in an infected individual’s trachea, generates droplets that spread in the air.
+Scientists wereconfident that certain medical procedures, like inserting a tube in an infected individual’s trachea, generates droplets that spread in the air.
 This is called an “aerosol generating procedure.”
 It is why medical personnel must wear personal protective equipment when caring for an individual with COVID-19.

-The disagreement begins outside the clinical setting.
-Scientists think it is likely, but are not certain how many droplets an infected person generates and how and where they travel.
+The disagreement was outside the clinical setting.
+Scientists disagreed about how many droplets an infected person generates and how and where they travel.

 It all comes down to the size of these infectious droplets, according to this Atlantic story.
 Bigger droplets may be pulled down to the ground by gravity.
 Smaller ones might float around.
-Both the CDC and the World Health Organization say they believe the primary route of COVID-19 transmission is respiratory droplets.
-But bigger ones, say 5 to 10 microns in diameter, probably fall to the ground – on average, within six feet.
+Until the past few months, both the CDC and the World Health Organization said they believed the mainroute of COVID-19 transmission was respiratory droplets.
+Bigger respiratory droplets, say 5 to 10 microns in diameter, fall to the ground – on average, within six feet.
 This is how the six feet social distancing measure came to be.
-By staying more than six feet away from an infected person, it was believed a person could protect themselves from becoming infected.
+By staying more than six feet away from an infected person, scientists believed a person could protect themselves from becoming infected.